RobFyd/Money-Exchanger-in-React/README.md

 ## _Description_

 The next stage in which the Money Exchanger tool was moved to React.js.
 I created it as part of the "Frontend developer from scratch" course.
+Currency values are taken from the open Api "exchangerate.host".
 Below is a demo of the project.
 The tool is still being improved.

 ### Demo